gwax/www-gwax/posts/2005/03/osmium-densest-of-the-transition-metals.rst

 much".
 Sadly, a 30g ball would cost just shy of $1000 and I don't have that kind of money to spend on precious metals right now.
-If I had the money to spare, you could be sure that I'd have a 5cm diameter button of Osmium in my posession within the week.
+If I had the money to spare, you could be sure that I'd have a 5cm diameter button of Osmium in my possession within the week.
 This of course means that I need to wait until I have more money and then start buying Osmium buttons.

 Apparently Oliver Sacks (the writer and neurologist) collected Iridium